Carving is not only cutting.

 Q : How do you decide the theme of each artwork?

-The constant practice of self awareness and harmonic sound activities highly influence the quality of the carving results: I understood that the quality of the vibrations that our body emanates contributes to make the difference.
+The constant practice of self awareness and the quantity and quality of harmonic frequences contained in my body highly influence the aesthetic of the carving results: I understood that the quality of the vibrations that our body emanates contributes to make the difference.
 The quality of the output of my artworks are the visible evidence of the state of my physical state of being.

 Q : Can I ask you to do something I like?